kbenhamouche/multicloud-avi-gslb/README.md

-# Multi-Cloud Solution with AVI GSLB Services
+# Multi-Cloud Solution with GSLB Services on NSX Advanced Load Balancer (AVI Networks)

 This example is for DEMO purpose ONLY.